AdrianKriger/geo3D/docs/index.md

 ---

-The purpose of this work is to provide resource constrained communities with an array of high-quality 3D products---at a much lower cost.
-Its participatory nature seeks to enable effective communication, community advocacy and facilitate broadly-based decision-making processes at a grassroots level.
+The purpose of this work seeks to expand the core TeachOSM modules, going beyond traditional mapping, to enrich high school learning through a constructivist approach.
+We drive engagement and participation by *giving students* the ability to create affordable, high-quality 3D City Models and using these as learning tools.

-The tool can also be customized to meet basic education (citizen science, geography and coding) needs.
+The primary product is a topologically correct Level of Detail 1 (LoD1) 3D City Model.
+Secondary products include an application of spatial data science and an HTML-based visualization.
+Our mission is to empower high school learning and community engagement by fostering effective communication and advocacy at the grassroots level.

 Please see the [Discussion](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/discussions/22).

 ---